UIKonf/uikonf-website/speakers.md

 permalink: /speakers/
 headerImage: uikonf_2020_hero_image.jpg
 headerTitle: Speakers at UIKonf
-description: UIKonf hosts a diverse selection of inspiring speakers.
+headerDescription: UIKonf hosts a diverse selection of inspiring speakers.
 We select and invite about half of our speakers.
 The other half is selected by our community through our anonymous call for proposals system.
 Details coming soon.
 includeInNavigation: 0
 redirect_from:
  - /speakers/boris_buegling.html